devlysh/bullshit-generator/README.md

 ## Usage

-`bullshit-generator [OPTION]...` to use it with defalut text file
+`bullshit-generator` use it with defalut text file

-`bullshit-generator` to use it with defalut text file
+`bullshit-generator [OPTION]...` use it with defalut text file with options

-`bullshit-generator --file my-text-file.txt` to use your own text file
+`bullshit-generator --file my-text-file.txt` use your own text file

-### Flags
+### Options

 ```
--h --help         # To see readme
+-h --help         # See readme
 -s --stats        # Show words statistics for used file

 -f --file         # Use own text file